fbiego/esp32-lvgl-watchface/README.md

 This project renders pre-built binary watchfaces on ESP32 using LVGL.
 A Kotlin script is used to transform the binary watchfaces into LVGL code, which is then compiled for the [ZSWatch](https://github.com/jakkra/ZSWatch).

+> NOTE: This script only support ZSWatch v4 and above!

 Forked from [esp32-lvgl-watchface](https://github.com/fbiego/esp32-lvgl-watchface).

 ## Video